 The law governing firearms and firearms training is found in N.C.G.S. § 74C-13.
 However, additional provisions are found in the Board's administrative rules.

-Chapter 74C, Section 13, Subsection (a)(1a), entitled "Armed security guard required to have firearm registration permit; security guard training," provides as follows:
+Chapter 74C, Section 13, Subsection (a)(1a), entitled "Armed licensee or registered employee required to have firearm registration permit; firearms training," provides as follows: